octopus-db/documentation/docs/source/data_tables.rst

 * ORGPART -- Bone element, wood part etc. -- e.g., 'Sapwood', 'Heartwood', 'Twig', 'Ring number', 'Femur' ...

 * SINGULAR -- Was a single entity (e.g., a single piece of charcoal, not several pieces found close to each other) dated, or were several pieces bulked together?
-A **predefined value set** only allows for 'Yes', 'No', 'NA' (ingle entities do not exist, i.e., for example sediment), or 'ND' (= 'no data')
+A **predefined value set** only allows for 'Yes', 'No', 'NA' (single entities do not exist, i.e., for example sediment), or 'ND' (= 'no data')

 * CONSERV -- Was the sample conserved?
 For example, was it glued or soaked in a consolidant?
-A **predefined value set** only allows for 'Yes','No', 'ND' (= 'no data'), or 'NA' (= not applicable)
+A **predefined value set** only allows for 'Yes', 'No', 'ND' (= 'no data'), or 'NA' (= not applicable)

 * AGEMTD -- Measurement method.
 Conventional includes liquid scintillation and gas proportional.
 A **predefined value set** only allows for 'AMS' (= Accelerator Mass Spectrometry), 'CONV' (= conventional), or 'ND' (= 'no data')